Our Doctors Specialize in Diagnosing Asthma Based on the Patient’s History and Physical Examination, as Well as Specific Tests, Such as Spirometry

 Asthma in children has unique risks due to the fact that children’s airways are already narrower and less stiff than adults.

 So, even a small amount of inflammation and swelling can cause serious problems.
-Frequently, the only signs of asthma in children are persistent cough at nighttime, especially after an upper respiratory infection or exercise.
+Frequently, the only signs of asthma in children are a persistent cough at nighttime, especially after an upper respiratory infection or exercise.

 Asthma affects about 4-8% of pregnant women.
 Any woman who has asthma while being pregnant should be monitored for her level of asthma symptoms, because poorly controlled asthma may be dangerous for the developing baby.
 The medications used for asthma control are safe to use during pregnancy.
 However, we strive to use the lowest possible dose of those medications that still provide adequate asthma control.